wyfo/apischema/docs/de_serialization.md

 #### Fall back on default

 Validation error can happen when deserializing an ill-formed field.
-However, if this field has a default value/factory, deserialization can fallback on this default; this is enabled by `fall_back_on_default` parameter.
+However, if this field has a default value/factory, deserialization can fall back on this default; this is enabled by `fall_back_on_default` parameter.
 This behavior can also be configured for each field using metadata.

 ```python
 {!fall_back_on_default.py!}